-To make sure your files are syncing correctly, please check to see if your computers are connected to the Internet and are linked to the same Dropbox account.
-Once your computers are in sync and you find that a file isn't appearing as expected on a specific operating system, the file may have an issue that prevents Dropbox from syncing the file.
+To make sure that your files are syncing correctly, first verify that your computers are connected to the Internet and are linked to the same Dropbox account.
+If you verified that your computers are online and in sync, but a file still isn't appearing where expected, then there may be an issue with the file itself.

 Operating systems don't always play nicely with one another.
-The Dropbox desktop application tracks these inconsistencies and will try its best to resolve the problem gracefully.
-When it can't, the file will still sync to the website, but it may not appear or work properly on incompatible operating systems.
+The Dropbox desktop app tracks these inconsistencies and will try its best to resolve the problem gracefully.
+When it can't, the file will still sync to dropbox.com, but it may not appear or work properly on incompatible operating systems.

-To see which of your files may cause syncing problems, log in to the Dropbox website and use the Dropbox bad files check tool.
+To see which of your files may cause syncing problems, sign in to dropbox.com and use the Dropbox bad files check tool.